Choosing a Flute under $500

 For a student-grade flute, the Pearl PF500 is a pretty expensive one.
 For a beginner it is a pricey purchase, especially because it’s pretty expensive and is of “okay” quality.

-You could find other brands that are of better quality than this one if you’re willing to pay the same amount.
+You could find other brands that are of better quality than this one if you’re willing to pay.

 Jupiter Band Instruments, Inc. is company based in Taiwan that was founded in the early 1930’s.
 It’s quite an old brand, but it’s well-known throughout the world as a manufacturer and distributor of brass, woodwind, and percussion instruments.